 And even if you have a cat who never ventures outside, it may leave a trail of litter that can harm your floors.

-- Create a weekly routine schedule to vacuum and sweep often.
+- Create a routine for whipping out your pet hair vacuum, and sweep often.

 - Mop hard surfaces on a regular (though less frequent) basis.